Helicodiceros: Thermogeny

 The dead horse arum manipulates the heat to release an odor that lures the flies to the structure of the appendix of the flower to begin pollination.
-This odor is a strong, putrid smell, its composition has a similarity to a real carcass, which flies are not able to distinguish from a real carcass.
+This odor is a strong, putrid smell, its composition bearing similarity to a real carcass, and which flies are unable to distinguish from a real carcass.
 Blow flies, such as the common green bottle fly (Lucilia sericata), find the smell and the flesh-colored hairy inflorescence of the plant irresistible, such that large numbers of flies are attracted into the plant.(This source should not be cited to describe the specific interaction between these two species) The thermogeny has a direct effect on the pollinators, by altering their behavior.
 Although male florets of the dead horse arum exhibit some independence from ambient temperature the pattern has shown that heat production depends on time of the day.
-Pollination occurs in to two days.
+Pollination occurs in one to two days.
 The highest temperature of the plant was found to peak at noon on day 1.
 The appendix temperature was 12.4 °C higher than ambient temperature.
 During day 1, eight flowering plants received a total of 881 fly visits.
 Thermogeny has been linked to be produced by the uncoupling protein; it does not complete the process to ATP synthesis, instead it allows electrons to flow into the mitochondria without creating ATP.
 The result is the creation of more energy which then dissipates into heat.